Recommended Self-Publishing Tools for Your Author Business

 I love using Ubersuggest because it saves me a huge amount of time analyzing the keyword for me.

-With Ubersuggest, I’m able to see the amount of traffic, the number of competitions and how valuable the keyword is all in one place.
-I’m also able how many people are sharing the content on Facebook and on Pinterest through Ubersuggest too.
+With Ubersuggest, you can see the amount of traffic, the number of competitions, and how valuable the keyword is in one place.
+You can even see how many people share the content on Facebook and Pinterest through Ubersuggest too.

 Publisher Rocket

-Want to know what keyword your readers are using when they’re searching for a book like yours on Amazon?
+Want to know what keyword your readers use when they search for a book like yours on Amazon?

 Well, now you can with Publisher Rocket.